EX-XDRiVER/Chart-Documentation/xdrv.md

 // However, any methods that attempt to get the song (via unlocks or other cache related code) will still refer to MUSIC_TITLE.
 ALTERNATE_TITLE=Chart Specific Song Title

+// MUSIC_ARTIST, is the song's artist or musician name.
+MUSIC_ARTIST=Song Artist

 // MUSIC_AUDIO, is the file path to the audio file.
 MUSIC_AUDIO=audio.ogg